bup/bup/Documentation/bup-get.1.md

     # Append only the /home directory from archives/latest to only-home.
     $ bup get -s "$BUP_DIR" --append: archives/latest/home only-home

+    # Resplit (rewrite) the archives branch.
+Note that, done all at
+    # once, this may require additional space up to the size of the
+    # archives branch.
+The pick methods can do the rewriting more
+    # selectively or incrementally.
+(Assume BUP_DIR has no split
+    # settings.)
+    #
+    $ git --git-dir "$BUP_DIR" config bup.split.trees true
+    $ git --git-dir "$BUP_DIR" config bup.split.files legacy:16
+    $ bup get --rewrite --append: archives archives-resplit
+    #
+    # Check that archives-resplit looks OK, perhaps via trial
+    # restores, joining it, etc. (see CAUTION above), and once
+    # satisfied, perhaps...
+    #
+    $ bup rm archives
+    $ bup gc
+    $ git --git-dir "$BUP_DIR" branch -m archives-resplit archives

 # SEE ALSO